Atuoha/finnhub_blott/README.md

 #### Extra:
 - Full Setup and Launch Icons
-- Network Notification
-- Test
-- New View Using WebView
+- Network Notification, Test, New View Using WebView and More

 #### APK, SCREENSHOTS AND VIDEO: